Nitinkmr/hyperledgerDoc/README.md

 export FABRIC_VERSION=hlfv1
 ```

-Now are fabric resides in ~/fabric-tools
+Now our fabric resides in ~/fabric-tools
 To start Fabric issue following commands:
 (if this is the first time, you'll need to download the fabric first else you can skip the below command)
 ```